AntipMen/Buying-air-tickets/README.md

-# project-react buyin-air-tickets
+# project-react purchase-of-air-tickets

-Project where I practice in using different state manager: Redux and MobX.
+Project I've participated in, is using practice in using different state manager: Redux and MobX.

 ### master - branch - Redux

-Reducer was implemented, with it help store data locally and were able to work with its to view tickets and filter its.
+Reducer was implemented, through store data locally and were able to work with its to view tickets and filter them.

 ### mob-x - branch - MobX